Second Chance (Steel novel)

 Second Chance is a novel by Danielle Steel, published by Random House in June 2004.
 The book is Steel's sixty-third novel.

 Synopsis

 Editor-in-chief of a successful fashion magazine, Fiona Monaghan lives a high flying life, flitting between cities following her passion for fashion.
-Fiona is content to live her life with only her dog, Sir Winston shares her bed until she met John Anderson.
+Fiona is content to live her life with only her dog, Sir Winston, who shares her bed until she meets John Anderson.

-After a world wind romance over several continents, Fiona opens up her heart for John, a widowed father of two young adult daughters.
-As the two plan their life together, it all begins to unravel disastrously from being hated by John's two daughters to ruining a business dinner with John's biggest client.
-Just as their love seems to be down and out, a surprise event gives them a second chance.
+After a whirlwind romance over several continents, Fiona opens up her heart for John, a widowed father of two young adult daughters.
+As the two plan their life together, it all begins to unravel disastrously.
+From being hated by John's two daughters to ruining a business dinner with John's biggest client, their relationship seems doomed.
+Then a surprise event gives them a second chance.